Common-Provenance-Framework/CPF-Toolbox/README.md

 ### The `specializationOf` cross-links

 Each `specializationOf` says: "this domain entity is a more specific version of that traversal connector."
-The connector carries the cross-bundle navigation role; the domain entity carries the real-world detail.
+The connector carries the cross-bundle navigation role; the domain entity can be used to carry the domain or scenario specific details.

 | Domain entity (specific) | Connector (general) | Meaning |
 |---|---|---|